Oliver-gz/Web_Scraping_Fashion_Products/README.md

 <img src="images/website pages.png" width="1200" height="200">

 ### Scraping Flow
-The overall scraping flow is as follows.
+The overall workflow is as follows.

 <img src="images/Scraping Flow.png" width="500" height="400">

+For the web scraping part, both Selenium and bs4 are needed since there are some JavaScript codes in the website, some data is dynamic or hidden.
+We can scrape the source page first using Selenium, then load it into BeautifulSoup for further analysis.
+Each data record represents one sku, which means a product with specific color and size.
+This allows us to store the invertory information.

+For the data storage and update part, we can use [product_id, color, size] as primary key.
+Some update examples: product name change, price change, inventory change.

-# Scraping Test and Data Storage
+# Scraping Test
-One page of "Men" products are scraped as a test.
-The data is stored in both **local database** and **AWS RDS**.
+Here one page of "Men" products is scraped as a test.
+This page covers many special cases, e.g. products with a discount, products without colors or sizes, skus that are sold out, products lack of some information.
+Data is stored in both **local database** and **AWS RDS**.

 <img src="images/AWS RDS & Local DB.png" width="600" height="200">